Research Team

 Dr. K.J.S. (“Sunny”) Anand received his medical degree from India and D.Phil. from University of Oxford as a Rhodes Scholar, followed by post-doctoral training at Harvard Medical School.
 His research on pain and stress in children has been recognized with many professional awards including the highest international award in the field of Pediatrics: the Nils Rosén von Rosenstein Award from Swedish Academy of Medicine (2009).
 His community service activities included founding the Harmony Health Clinic in Little Rock (AR) – providing free medical and dental care since 2008.
 He received the Father Joseph Biltz Award from National Conference for Community & Justice (2007) and the Dr. Martin Luther King “Salute to Greatness” Individual Award (2008) from the Governor of Arkansas.
 He has authored >300 peer-reviewed articles and other monographs, 9 books/journal issues, and 60+ book chapters.
 He is currently Professor of Pediatrics, Anesthesiology Perioperative & Pain Medicine at Stanford University School of Medicine, Editor of Pediatric Research – a leading medical journal, and Co-Chair of the Ideal Village Conferences at Stanford University.

-Cynthia Rovnaghi, MS
+Cynthia Rovnaghi, PhD

 Life Science Research Professional Manager